 Field Description

 tbsCertificate

 version MUST be v3(2)

-serialNumber MUST be a non-sequential number greater than zero (0) and less than 2 159 containing at least 64 bits of output from a CSPRNG.
+serialNumber MUST be a non-sequential number greater than zero (0) and less than 2 containing at least 64 bits of output from a CSPRNG.

 signature See Section 7.1.3.2

 issuer MUST be byte-for-byte identical to the subject field of the Issuing CA. See Section 7.1.4.1

-validity

-notBefore A value within 48 hours of the certificate signing operation.

-notAfter See Section 6.3.2

-subject See Section 7.1.2.7.1

-subjectPublicKeyInfo See Section 7.1.3.1

-issuerUniqueID MUST NOT be present

-11 While RFC 5280, Section 4.2.1.12 While RFC 5280, Section 4.2.1.12 notes that this extension will generally only appear within end-entity certificates, these Requirements make use of this extension to further protect relying parties by limiting the scope of CA Certificates, as implemented by a number of Application Software Suppliers.
+&lt;sup>11 While RFC 5280, Section 4.2.1.12 notes that this extension will generally only appear within end-entity certificates, these Requirements make use of this extension to further protect relying parties by limiting the scope of CA Certificates, as implemented by a number of Application Software Suppliers.

-12 See Section 7.1.2.10.8 for further requirements, including regarding criticality of this extension.
+&lt;sup>12 See Section 7.1.2.10.8 for further requirements, including regarding criticality of this extension.

-subjectUniqueID MUST NOT be present

-extensions See Section 7.1.2.7.6

-signatureAlgorithm Encoded value MUST be byte-for-byte identical to the tbsCertificate.signature.
+Field Description validity A value within 48 hours of the certificate signing notBefore operation.
+See Section 6.3.2 notAfter See Section 7.1.2.7.1 subject See Section 7.1.3.1 subjectPublicKeyInfo issuerUniqueID MUST NOT be present subjectUniqueID MUST NOT be present See Section 7.1.2.7.6 extensions Encoded value MUST be byte-for-byte identical to the signatureAlgorithm tbsCertificate.signature.

-signature